-During the spring and fall, the easiest way to regulate humidity in your home may be to open the windows.
-Doing so not only cools off your home, which decreases humidity, but also takes advantage of the humidity outside to regulate your home levels.
+During spring and fall, the easiest way to regulate humidity in your home may be to open some windows.
+Doing so not only cools off your house, which decreases humidity, but it also takes advantage of the humidity outside to regulate your home's levels.

 5. Turn on an Air Conditioner in the Summer

-Cooling your home with an air conditioner can regulate humidity levels.
+Cooling your home with an air conditioner can not only lower the temperature but also regulate humidity levels in summer.
 Modern air conditioners remove humidity as part of the cooling process.